 On Saturday 14th September 2013 we ran a packed programme of writing workshops.

-On Sunday 15th September we’ll be presenting our usual mix of inspiring, informative talks and discussions on all matters literary, in the garden of Birmingham’s friendliest pub.
-This year our fabulous line-up includes:
+On Sunday 15th September 2013 we presented our usual mix of inspiring, informative talks and discussions on all matters literary, in the garden of Birmingham’s friendliest pub.
+Last year our fabulous line-up included: